 Long Form Versus Short Form Content: Understanding the Key Differences

-Producing high quality content is an essential part of any marketing strategy, and your content marketing is a way to establish a strong identity for your brand, create trust with your audience and help increase your conversions.
+Producing compelling content is an essential part of any marketing strategy, and your content is a way to establish a strong identity for your brand, create trust with your audience and help increase your conversions.

-When it comes to content marketing, a common struggle is trying to decide whether to focus on writing long-form or short-form content.
+When it comes to content strategy, a common struggle is trying to decide whether to focus on writing long form or short form content.
 While both options have pros and cons, no matter which one you choose, quality always should be prioritized over quantity.

-When deciding which one to use as part of a content marketing strategy, many companies will go with a mix of both.
+When deciding which type of content to use as part of a successful content marketing strategy, many companies will go with a mix of both.
 The driving force behind the decision will come down to which length supports the overall goals you’re trying to achieve.

 To help you make the best choice, we’re breaking down the differences between long form and short form content and sharing some of the benefits and drawbacks of each type.